usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

-The ``ns3::McpttStateMachineStats`` is used for tracing state machine state transitions and produces a file with the default name, "mcptt_state_machine_stats.txt", with the following format.
+The ``ns3::McpttStateMachineStats`` is used for tracing state machine state transitions and produces a file with the default name, "mcptt-state-machine-stats.txt", with the following format.

 .. sourcecode:: text

-  time(ms)	userid	callid	typeid	oldstate	newstate
+  time(s) userid callid selected     typeid     oldstate        newstate

-The "time(ms)" column describes the time (in milliseconds) at which the state transition took place.
+The "time(s)" column describes the time (in seconds) at which the state transition took place.
 The "userid" column contains the user ID of the MCPTT user that the state machine is associated with.
 The "callid" column contains the ID of the call the state machine is associated with.
+The "selected" column indicates whether the message was sent or received for the currently selected call on the client, or "N/A" for server messages.
+The
+"typeid" column
-The "typeid" column contains the string representation of the state machine's ``ns3::TypeId``.
+contains the string representation of the state machine's ``ns3::TypeId``.
 The "oldstate" column contains the string representation of the ``ns3::McpttEntityId`` which gives the name of the state that the state